mrocklin/matrix-algebra/README.md

 `algebra.maude`
 ---------------

-`algebra.maude` defines an algebra for matrix expressions, i.e.
+defines an algebra for matrix expressions, i.e.

 > `transpose(Y X) Y + A B`

+This language includes multiplies, adds, backsolves, transposes, and inverses

 `assumptions.maude`
 -------------------

-`assumptions.maude` defines rules for predicates like
+defines rules for predicates like

 > `X is symmetric , Y is orthogonal`

-We group these predicates into contexts and declares rules such as
+We group these predicates into contexts (here called Facts) and declares rules like the following

 > `ceq Facts => X Y is invertible = true if Facts => X is invertible
 >                                       and Facts => Y is invertible .`

+We include predicates like symmetric, orthogonal, invertible, singular, positive-definite, triangular, diagonal, etc....
+If you are interested it is very easy to add more.
+The existing code should provide enough examples.

 `simplify.maude`
 ----------------

-`simplify.maude` combines these two and includes simplififcation rules like
+combines these two and includes simplififcation rules like

 > `ceq simplify(X transpose(X) with Facts) = I with Facts if Facts => X is orthogonal .`